FederatedTrust: A Solution for Trustworthy Federated Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 This work has studied and analyzed the pillars, notions, and metrics relevant to trustworthy FL to later create a comprehensive taxonomy with the most relevant ones.
 The proposed taxonomy extends the pillars already identified by previous work (privacy, robustness, fairness, explainability, and accountability) with a new one called federation.
 This new pillar quantifies the trustworthiness of FL models from the participants and FL model perspectives.
 Furthermore, those pillars identified by the literature have also been extended with different notions and new metrics dealing with FL models.
 Then, based on the proposed taxonomy, a trustworthiness evaluation algorithm for FL models, named \textit{FederatedTrust}, has been designed to be extensible, configurable, and flexible.
 One of the most relevant and powerful FL frameworks, FederatedScope, was selected as the reference FL framework to deploy and test the prototypical implementation of FederatedTrust.
 Four experiments were performed to validate the FederatedTrust prototype with different FL settings varying the number of clients, training rounds, and differential privacy parameters.
 For each experiment, the trustworthiness level of each pillar and metric were compared and discussed while solving the problem of classifying handwritten digits (using the FEMNIST dataset) in a collaborative and privacy-preserving way.
 The experiments demonstrated the complexity of the task of quantifying the trustworthiness level of FL models, being the FederatedTrust algorithm the first attempt to holistically assess an FL model based on a comprehensive trustworthiness taxonomy.
-To conclude, existing limitations of the current version of the algorithm prototype have also been discussed.
+To conclude, existing limitations of the current version of the algorithm prototype have also been discussed.{This work presents a comprehensive taxonomy encompassing the most relevant aspects for trustworthy FL.
+The proposed taxonomy expands upon the existing pillars previously identified by prior research, namely privacy, robustness, fairness, explainability, and accountability, by introducing a novel on called federation.
+This new pillar quantifies the trustworthiness of FL models from both participant and FL model perspectives.
+Moreover, the existing pillars recognized in the literature have been augmented with various notions and novel metrics that address FL models.
+Based on the proposed taxonomy, a trustworthiness evaluation algorithm for FL models, named FederatedTrust, has been devised with the aim of being extensible, configurable, and flexible.
+To assess the effectiveness and viability of the FederatedTrust prototype, it was implemented and tested within the FederatedScope FL framework.
+Five experiments were conducted to validate the FederatedTrust prototype, utilizing distinct FL configurations that involved varying the number of clients, datasets, training rounds, differential privacy parameters, normalization and data balancing approaches, and model configurations.
+Throughout these experiments, the trustworthiness levels of each pillar and metric were compared and analyzed while addressing the task of classifying handwritten digits using the FEMNIST dataset, and detecting IoT malware using the N-BaIoT dataset.
+The experiments demonstrated the intricate nature of quantifying the trustworthiness level of FL models, with the FederatedTrust algorithm representing the initial endeavor to comprehensively assess an FL model based on a holistic trustworthiness taxonomy.
+Additionally, existing limitations of the current version of the algorithm prototype have been discussed.}